 The effectiveness of the external audit process is dependent on appropriate audit risk identification at the start of the audit cycle.
 The Audit Committee received a detailed audit plan from KPMG, identifying their assessment of these significant risks.
-For the 2017 financial year the significant risk identified was in relation to the valuation of investments.
+For the 2018 financial year the significant risk identified was in relation to the valuation of investments.
 This risk is tracked through the year and the Committee has considered the work done by the auditors to challenge management's assumptions and estimates around these areas.
 The Committee has assessed the effectiveness of the audit process in addressing these matters through the reports received from KPMG at both the half-year and year end.
 In addition, the Committee has sought feedback from the Investment Manager, the Administrator and Sub-administrator on the effectiveness of the audit process.
-For the 2017 financial year the Committee is satisfied that there had been appropriate focus and challenge on the primary areas of audit risk and assessed the quality of the audit process to be appropriate.
+For the 2018 financial year the Committee is satisfied that there had been appropriate focus and challenge on the primary areas of audit risk and assessed the quality of the audit process to be appropriate.

 The Audit Committee considers the re-appointment of the external auditor, including the rotation of the audit partner, and assesses their independence on an annual basis.
 The external auditor is required to rotate the audit partner responsible for the Company audit every five years.
-The Company's current audit partner, Dermot A. Dempsey, took over the role as lead audit engagement partner in 2014.
+The Company's current audit partner, Dermot Dempsey, took over the role as lead audit engagement partner in 2014 and hence is due to step down in 2019 and will be replaced by Barry Ryan.

-KPMG has been the Company's external auditor since its stock exchange listing in 2010 (7 years).
+KPMG has been the Company's external auditor since its stock exchange listing in 2010 (8 years).
 The Company has not formally tendered the audit since then.
-The Audit Committee will put the Company's audit out to tender at least every ten years and the maximum duration of a continuous audit engagement will be twenty years.
+The Audit Committee will consider putting the Company's audit out to tender at least every ten years, with the first tender process to be considered in 2020, subject to the expected remaining life of the Company at that time, and the maximum duration of a continuous audit engagement will be twenty years.